Tortoiseshell cat: Pigmentation

-Genetics

-Leonard Doncaster was the first to prove that tortoiseshell is the female heterozygote of orange and black, the corresponding male being orange.
-In the course of his studies he discovered that the rare tortoiseshell male is often sterile.

-Tortoiseshell and calico coats result from an interaction between genetic and developmental factors.
-The primary gene for coat color (B), for the colors brown, chocolate, cinnamon, etc., can be masked by the co-dominant gene for the orange color (O), which is on the X chromosome and has two alleles: orange (X^{O}) and not-orange (X^{o}) that produce orange phaeomelanin and black eumelanin pigments, respectively.
-Typically, the alleles are notated as an uppercase O for orange, or a lowercase o for not-orange.
-Tortoiseshell and calico cats are labeled X^{O}X^{o}, indicating O-gene heterozygosity.
-The (B) and (O) genes can be further modified by a recessive dilute gene (dd) which softens the colors.
-Orange becomes cream, black becomes gray, etc. Various terms are used for specific colors, for example, gray is also called blue, orange is also called ginger.
-Therefore, a tortoiseshell cat may be a chocolate tortoiseshell or a blue/cream tortoiseshell or the like, based on the alleles for the (B) and (D) genes.
+Sex linkage

 Female cats are homogametic (XX) and undergo the phenomenon of X-inactivation, in which one of the X chromosomes is turned off at random in each cell in very early embryonic development.
 The inactivated X becomes a Barr body.
 Cells in which the chromosome carrying the orange (O) allele is inactivated express the alternative non-orange (o) allele, determined by the (B) gene.
 Cells in which the non-orange (o) allele is inactivated express the orange (O) allele.
 Pigment genes are expressed in melanocytes that migrate to the skin surface later in development.
-In bi-colored tortoiseshell cats, the melanocytes arrive relatively early, and the two cell types become intermingled; this produces the characteristic brindled appearance consisting of an intimate mixture of orange and black cells, with occasional small diffuse spots of orange and black.
+In bicolored tortoiseshell cats, the melanocytes arrive relatively early, and the two cell types become intermingled; this produces the characteristic brindled appearance consisting of an intimate mixture of orange and black cells, with occasional small diffuse spots of orange and black.
+Tortoiseshell cats have a combination of orange-based O and black-based o on two XX-chromosomes; labelled as X^{O}X^{o}, indicating O-gene heterozygosity.
+Orange and black females have homozygous O-genes; labelled as X^{O}X^{O} (orange) and X^{o}X^{o} (black).